Zemplén County: Geography

-Zemplén county shared borders with Poland (during some periods the with the Austrian crownland Galicia) and the Hungarian counties Sáros, Abaúj-Torna, Borsod, Szabolcs and Ung.
+Zemplén county shared borders with Poland (during some periods with the Austrian crownland Galicia) and the Hungarian counties Sáros, Abaúj-Torna, Borsod, Szabolcs and Ung.
 It was situated in the easternmost strip of what is now Slovakia (except for the region between Vihorlatské vrchy and the Latorica river), plus a strip along the Bodrog and Tisza rivers in present-day Hungary.
 The rivers Laborc and Bodrog flowed through the county.
 Its area was 6,269 km^{2} around 1910.

 Capitals

 Initially, the capital of the county was the Zemplín Castle (Hungarian: Zempléni vár, Slovak: Zemplínsky hrad), in the 13th century also Sárospatak (in Slovak: Potok, meaning stream, brook, hence the alternative name of the county comitatus de Potok).
 Since the Late Middle Ages the capital was the town of Zemplén, and since 1748 was Sátoraljaújhely (which is now divided between Slovakia and Hungary by the Ronyva/Roňava stream; the Hungarian part is known in Slovak as Nové Mesto pod Šiatrom and the Slovak part is now a separate village called Slovenské Nové Mesto).

 Borsod-Gömör, Abaúj, and Zemplén counties after World War II.
 In 1950, the three counties were merged to form the modern Borsod-Abaúj-Zemplén County.
 (1) Nógrád-Hont County (2) territories assigned from Szabolcs County to Borsod-Abaúj-Zemplén County.
 (3) territories assigned from Borsod-Gömör County to Heves County.
 (5) the city of Debrecen (urban county).